threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

   - /treatments
 ---

-## Address your symptoms at the root

-Most emotional, psychological, and physical disorders are caused by subconscious tension in the body.
+> Most emotional, psychological, and physical issues are caused by tension stored in the body and nervous system.

-During a session, we can work together to release these tensions at their root, by freeing the nervous system.
-This involves a combination of touch, breathing and conversation.
+In an individual therapy session, we can work together to release this tension using a combination of touch, breathing, and conversation.

 On this page:
 - [Why work with the nervous system?](#why-work-with-the-nervous-system)